-A teacher must use grade and TEKS-appropriate homework to enrich or reinforce lessons or skills covered in class.
+A teacher may use homework to enrich or reinforce lessons or skills covered in class.
 When assigned, it should satisfy at least one of the following objectives:

 - Provide a drill or practice in a particular skill. - Give practice and extend understanding of concepts and material covered in class. - Develop effective study methods. - Provide advanced preparation for classroom work. - Allow the student to make up work after an absence.